etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 ### Enter: Interfaces

-In Typescript, you define types using the interface keyword.
-The Typescript [docs](https://www.typescriptlang.org/docs/handbook/interfaces.html) explain what interfaces are nicely:
+In Typescript, the `interface` keyword is used to declare types.
+The Typescript [docs](https://www.typescriptlang.org/docs/handbook/interfaces.html) provide a nice explanation of the motivation for using interfaces:

 > "One of TypeScript’s core principles is that type checking focuses on the shape that values have.
 This is sometimes called “duck typing” or “structural subtyping”.
 In TypeScript, interfaces fill the role of naming these types, and are a powerful way of defining contracts within your code as well as contracts with code outside of your project."